-As illustrated in~\cref{fig:arch}, a pretrained unconditional diffusion model is frozen as the diffusion priors, and progressively denoising the pure noise $x_T$ to the clean image $x_0$ during the reverse sampling process.
-For a given degraded image $y$, ZeroAIR first samples two maps of random noise at $t=T$, and thus two images will be generated at each timestep.
-Here, we refer to the image guided towards the clean version of $y$ as the guided image $x^g_t$, and the other unguided one as the referred image $x^r_t$.
-The introduction of $x^r_t$ is for preventing TDM from falling into trivial solutions, and assisting TDG to guide $x^g_t$ towards the desired clean image $x^g_0$.
-At each timestep $t$, the images $x^g_t$, $x^r_t$, and $y$ are first fed into TDM to learn a degradation model $\phi$ through domain translation, and then sent into TDG for optimizing $x^g_t$ towards $x^g_0$, which best matches the $y$ undergoing the $\phi$, through the conditional guidance in~\cref{eq:gui}.
+The framework of TAO is illustrated in Fig.\ref{fig:arch}, where a PDM is fixed to progressively denoising the pure noise $x_T$ to the clean image $x_0$.
+For the test degraded image $y$, TAO first samples two maps of random noise at $t=T$, and thus two images will be generated after each denoising step.
+We refer to the image updated towards the clean image of the $y$ as the guided image $x^g_t$, and the other one as the auxiliary image $x^a_t$.
+We introduce the $x^a_t$ to prevent TDA from falling into trivial solutions, and assist AIR to guide the $x^g_t$ towards the desired clean image $x^g_0$.
+At each step $t$, the images $x^g_t$, $x^a_t$, and $y$ are first fed into TDA for optimizing the adapter $\phi$ through the objectives for domain alignment, and then sent into AIR for updating $x^g_t$ towards $x^g_0$, which best matches $y$ undergoing $\phi$, through the conditional guidance in Eq.(\ref{eq:gui}).